AP-Playground/ap-playground.github.io/README.md

-## This is the main repository for the site hosted at [applayground.org](https://applayground.org)
+## This is a temporary repository for the site hosted at [ap-playground.github.io](https://ap-playground.github.io)

-To submit feedback, or ask for permission to contribute, please use the information on the about page of the website ([applayground.org/about](https://applayground.org/about))

-A temporary clone of this website is published at [ap-playground.github.io](https://ap-playground.github.io) for users who cannot access the main link.
+The official website can be found at [applayground.org](https://applayground.org), and the official repo can is called AP-Playground